Balacoumarane45/Luxia/README.md

 Product Catalog: Browse a wide range of products with detailed descriptions and images.

-User Authentication: Create an account, log in, and enjoy personalized shopping experiences.

 Responsive Design: Luxia is designed to work seamlessly on desktops, tablets, and mobile devices.